Naming your blog is one of the most important decisions you’ll make when you’re just starting out.

 If you googled “ways to come up with creative blog names,” it’s probably because you are offering content that is original, fun, and maybe even humorous.

 Put your god-given talent for humor into action and come up with a blog name that makes readers smile.

 If you make your audience laugh with the first interaction they have with your blog, chances are they will stay around to read more content.

-Before you fire up WordPress and start writing, it is vital that you come up with a great blog title., but you don’t need to pay a name strategist to do it.
+Before you fire up WordPress, or any WordPress Alternatives and start writing, it is vital that you come up with a great blog title., but you don’t need to pay a name strategist to do it.
 If you follow the 10 tips listed above, you’ll soon find you have creative blog names and domain names that will stand the test of time.